WebHare/runkit/README.md

 will show you the available backups for container `demo`.

+### Restore mode
+`runkit restore-server` will create a file `webhare.restoremode` in the `whdata` directory with details about which archive was restored.
+The presence of this file will cause WebHare to launch in 'restore mode'.

+To exit restore mode, run `wh exit-restore-mode`.
+This will restart WebHare!

 ### Restore recipes
 These recipes assume you are logged in to the server on which you will be restoring WebHare and that you have set CONTAINER to the server you're restoring